Rehman110-F/quiz_app/README.md

-# 🔍 SnapQuiz — Learn From Anything Around You
+# 🔍 KongoSnap — Learn From Anything Around You

-SnapQuiz is an AI-powered web application that turns real-world objects into interactive learning experiences.
+KongoSnap is an AI-powered web application that turns real-world objects into interactive learning experiences.

 Simply upload an image, and the app instantly generates:
 - 🧠 Educational facts